peterpih/WilliamCargilfield/20151130 Book - Land of the Dinosaurs.md

 "Oh help!" he said.
 He jumped down and ran.
 "Let's get out of here," he called.
-"Dpn't be grightened, said Chip.
+"Don't be frightened," said Chip.
 "It's an apatosaurus.
 It's like the one in the musuem.
 It won't hurt us."
 Biff took a photograph of it.
-"What a long nech it's got and what a long tail!" she said.
+"What a long neck it's got and what a long tail!" she said.
 "I need a bigger camera."
 The apatosaurus ran into the water.
 "What an enormous splash!" said Wilf.